You are here

 We process personal data in order to process the contractual relationships and to be able to submit contractual offers tailored to your requirements.
 The collection of the data takes place in particular for the conclusion and/or for the performance of a contract.

-For orders or your registration we may need your correct name, address and payment data.
-We ask for your e-mail address and telephone number so that we can communicate with you in the event of questions or problems regarding the service you have commissioned.
+For applications we may need your correct name, address and payment data.
+We ask for your email address and telephone number so that we can communicate with you in the event of questions or problems regarding the service you have commissioned.

 3.1.1.
-Requesting services, registering for events or applying for membership or an EFSD grant or fellowship
+Applying for an EFSD grant or fellowship

 • (academic) title, first name, surname,